FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 ### 3.5 Organization A generates and sends node information

-Generate the certificate and P2P connection address file of the institution node A, and generate the certificate based on the modified node _ depostion.ini.
+Generate the certificate and P2P connection address file of the institution node A, and generate the certificate based on the modified node _ depostion.ini

 ```bash
 cd ~/generator-A
 ./generator --generate_all_certificates ./agencyA_node_info
 ```

-When the organization generates a node, it needs to specify the P2P connection address of other nodes, where Organization A sends the P2P connection organization to Organization B.
+When the organization generates a node, it needs to specify the P2P connection address of other nodes, where Organization A sends the P2P connection organization to Organization B

 ```bash
 cp ./agencyA_node_info/peers.txt ~/generator-B/meta/peersA.txt